NightlyTwo58/ML-Corruption-and-Expenditure/README.md

 Abstract:

-1. Effect of exports of different natural resources on the [HDI Index of](https://hdr.undp.org/data-center/human-development-index#/indicies/HDI) countries worldwide.
-Read on the "[resource curse](https://wikipedia.org/wiki/resource_curse)" and "[dutch disease](https://wikipedia.org/wiki/dutch_disease)" on [Wikipedia.org](https://Wikipedia.org).
-2.

-Specifics:
-Currently we are examining the impact of cereal, oil, lumber, rare earth metal, and ore exports from countries worldwide from the period 2010~2020 on their huamn development index and associated trends.
+The effect of natural resource exports on the [HDI Index of](https://hdr.undp.org/data-center/human-development-index#/indicies/HDI) countries worldwide has been a historically contested topic, with some argueing that it accelerates local development through capital inflow, while others argue that it actually renders a net negative effect through fostering curruption & complacency through the creation of a rentier state.
+The negative impacts of such exports are often cited in phenomenon such as the supposed "[resource curse](https://wikipedia.org/wiki/resource_curse)" and "[dutch disease](https://wikipedia.org/wiki/dutch_disease)".
+We aim to investigate these two competiting but not necessarily exclusionary hypothesises through one unified index to acheieve a net determination on the true impacts of natural resource exports.
+We examined the impact of cereal, oil, lumber, rare earth metal, and ore exports from countries worldwide from the period 2010~2020 on their "[human development index (HDI)](https://hdr.undp.org/data-center/human-development-index#/indicies/HDI)", an composite index of life expectancy, education, and standard of living.

+Our analysis primarily was composed of linear regression, K-means clustering, and some additional nonlinear regression.
+These were augmented by various measures of accuracy and visualizations to confirm trends, such as RMS and trendline visualizations.

 Dataset Source:
 1. [UN Comtrade](https://comtradeplus.un.org)